 I'm not sure why we would want to have a netmask at all if IPAddr is only for host addresses.

-Updated by sahglie (Steven Hansen) about 3 years ago
+Updated by sahglie (Steven Hansen) over 3 years ago

 IPAddr represents an IP address, not an IP network, so it does not consider a difference in netmasks as significant.